Global Privacy Notice

 |To manage payments, fees and charges and to collect and recover money owed to us||

-CCTV Data will be used for the following purposes: detection and prevention of crime; detection and prevention of safety incidents; detection and prevention of unauthorised access to Linklaters’ premises and restricted areas; detection and prevention of gross misconduct; supporting safety, security and internal investigations; supporting criminal investigations; and for reviewing security & safety incidents, including security training exercises.
+CCTV and physical security data will be used for the following purposes (if permitted under applicable laws): detection and prevention of crime; detection and prevention of safety incidents; detection and prevention of unauthorised access to Linklaters’ premises and restricted areas; detection and prevention of gross misconduct; supporting safety, security and internal investigations; supporting criminal investigations; and for reviewing security & safety incidents, including security training exercises.
 On rare occasions, covert CCTV may be used to meet these purposes.
-Processing CCTV Data for the aforementioned purposes is necessary for the purposes of Linklaters’ legitimate interests.
+Processing CCTV and physical security data for the aforementioned purposes is necessary for the purposes of Linklaters’ legitimate interests.

 We will only use your personal data for the purposes for which we collected it as detailed in Section 10 (How we use your personal data) and Section 11 (Purposes and legal basis for which we will use your personal data), unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If you wish to receive an explanation as to how the processing for the new purpose is compatible with the original purpose, please contact us at firstname.lastname@example.org.